mflowgen/mflowgen/README.md

 stdcells-wc.lib             -- Standard cell library worst-case Liberty
 ```

-The adk.tcl will define the following variables (example values
+Our default flow assumes that the adk.tcl defines the following
-are given), which are used in the listed steps and plugins:
+variables (example values are given), which are used in the listed
+steps and plugins:

 ```
 set ADK_PROCESS                     28           # steps/innovus-flowsetup